 EOQ Calculator: Economic Order Quantity Calculator

-Using the formula above is great if you're calculating the EOQ for a single product, but what if you have thousands of SKUs?
+Using the formula above is great if you're calculating the EOQ for a single SKU number, but what if you have thousands of SKUs?

 That's where an EOQ calculator comes in handy.
 There are a few ways you can do this.
 First, there are options online where you can manually input data to find your EOQ.
 Second, a calculator may be built into your inventory management software if you use one.
 Lastly, you can use an Excel sheet and import product data.